tskit-dev/pyslim/docs/metadata.rst

 and times in the tree sequence record how long before the end of the simulation.
 However, off-by-one errors are easy to make, so we'll spell it out in detail.

-When the tree sequence is written out, SLiM records the value of its' current generation, which can be found in :attr:`.SlimTreeSequence.slim_generation` property of a SLiM tree sequence.
+When the tree sequence is written out, SLiM records the value of its current generation, which can be found in the :attr:`.SlimTreeSequence.slim_generation` property of a SLiM tree sequence.
-In most cases, the "SLiM time" referred to by a ``time`` in the tree sequence (i.e., the value that would be reported by ``sim.generation`` within SLiM at the point in time thus referred to) can be obtained by subtracting ``time`` from ``ts.slim_generation``.
+In most cases, the "SLiM time" referred to by a ``time`` in the tree sequence (i.e., the value that would be reported by ``sim.generation`` within SLiM at the point in time thus referenced) can be obtained by subtracting ``time`` from ``ts.slim_generation``.
 **However,** in WF models, birth happens between the "early()" and "late()" stages, so if the tree sequence was written out using ``sim.treeSeqOutput()`` during "early()" in a WF model,